 One of the first movies that recognized the potential of Predjama Castle as a film location was “Zorikan the Barbarian”.
-Roberto Mauri directed the not really successful 1964 Italian adventure on a Christian-barbaric struggle over a stolen religious relic.
+Roberto Mauri directed the not-really-successful 1964 Italian adventure on a Christian-barbaric struggle over a stolen religious relic.
 If you really must, you can watch the movie here.

 Much more accomplished in depicting the battle over a mysterious treasure guarded by monks was the “Armour of God” (1986).
 With Jackie Chan in the main role and the role of a director, Predjama Castle became a focal point of the cult classic action movie.
 Slovenia was also the place where Jackie Chan almost died.
 The actor famous for doing his own stunts had to jump off of a cliff and grab onto a tree.
-But the branch snapped, and Chan fell from the height of 5 meters.
-He cracked his skull, with a piece of bone damaging his brain, resulting luckily only with some hearing loss in his right ear.
+But the branch snapped, and Chan fell from a height of 5 meters.
+He cracked his skull, with a piece of bone damaging his brain, resulting luckily only in some hearing loss in his right ear.

 In 1988, Peter Vezjak directed a music video for Laibach at Predjama Castle.
 The famous Slovenian avant-garde band made the cover of “Sympathy for the Devil” by Rolling Stones, and the fortress served well as a filming location for the band’s sinister sound.